 Media is an important communications tool that can be used to help organisations communicate with other people.
-Examples of media that can be used are pamphlets, posters, newsletters, badges, banners, T-shirts, newspapers, sms, facebook, emails, radio and television.
+Examples of media that can be used are pamphlets, posters, newsletters, badges, banners, T-shirts, newspapers, sms, WhatsApp, Facebook, Instagram, X, YouTube, TikTok, emails, radio and television.